kroesche/borg-scripts/README.md

 name.
 For example `borg-set-mybackup.cfg`.
 Then edit it to customize it for your backup set.
 Then invoke with:

-    ./borg-backup.sh -b mybackup
+    ./borg-backup -b mybackup

 ## Launch Agent

-There is a script `./install-agent.sh` that will install a LaunchAgent (on MacOS) to run a backup on a schedule.
+There is a script `./install-agent` that will install a LaunchAgent (on MacOS) to run a backup on a schedule.

 ## Help

 Run the script with `-h` to get some help.

-    ./borg-backup.sh -h
+    ./borg-backup -h
-    ./install-agent.sh -h
+    ./install-agent -h

 Also, there are man pages in `man/` directory.
 You can install these on your system.
-See the script `install-man.sh`.
+See the script `install-man`.
 Then you can use man to see some
 documentation:

     man borg-backup